40 Subtle Signs of Illness

 "If you notice changes in your nails like ridges, spooning nails, white lines or excessive brittleness, you may have deficiencies in iron, folate, vitamin A, protein or zinc," says Kostro Miller.

-The Remedy Rx: See your doctor to rule out larger health problems, then "Talk to a registered dietitian to determine which nutrient deficiency is to blame," says Kostro Miller.
+The Rx: See your doctor to rule out larger health problems, then "Talk to a registered dietitian to determine which nutrient deficiency is to blame," says Kostro Miller.

 Unintentional Weight Loss